stephdavid/Password-Generator/README.md

 <ol>
 <li>The creation of the <code>optionsObj</code> (<strong>object</strong>) presented another set of challenges, which were resolved by tenacious debugging and variable watches.<br><br></li>

 <li>Having successfuly obtaining a valid password length from the user, the user is then presented with a series of <code>confirm</code> modals.
-If the user does not select any of these options, they are given another change.
+If the user does not select any of these options, they are given another chance.
 This time, a <strong>while loop</strong> was used, which would continue indefinitely.
-So, to allow an escape from the that loop - apart from providing at least one option, a message was given in the <code>confirm</code> model, which appeared when no choice was made, that they could select <code>cancel</code> to stop the program - then the <code>alert</code> message modal and <code>return false</code>, as before.<br><br></li>
+So, to allow an escape from the that loop - apart from choosing at least one option, a message is given in the <code>confirm</code> model, which appears when no choice has been made, that they could select <code>cancel</code> to stop the program: <em>"You need to select at least one of the following options.
+Select cancel if you don't wish to proceed."</em> - then the <code>alert</code> message modal and <code>return false</code>, as before.<br><br></li>

-<li>I tried first to declare and initialise the object with the <code>objlength</code> property.
-It was misbehaving so I  changed tack, and declared and initialized the object further down with the options specialChars, numbers, lowerCase and uppercase options.
-I used an “object literal” to create the object using an ES6 shorthand syntax - instead of explicitly assigning values to properties I directly used variable names as property names.
-I then added the <code>objLength</code> with the value selected by the user.
+<li>I tried first to <em>declare and initialise</em> the object first with the <code>objlength</code> property.
+It was misbehaving so I changed tack, and instead declared and initialized the object further down, first with the options: <code>specialChars</code>, <code>numbers</code>, <code>lowerCase</code> and <code>uppercase</code> options.
+I used an <strong>object literal</strong> to create the object using an ES6 shorthand syntax - instead of explicitly assigning values to properties I directly used variable names as property names.
+After that, I added the <code>objLength</code> property with the value selected by the user.
 That was the easy part.
-Trickier was moving it about throughout the function and to other functions.
+Trickier was moving it around the functions and to other functions.
 I tried to use local variables, but it just wasn’t happening so I opted for a global variable.<br><br></li>
 </ol>

 ---